stubailo/meteor-rest/packages/rest/README.md

 - `url`: Define a custom URL for this method.
 - `getArgsFromRequest`: A function that accepts a [Node `request` object](https://nodejs.org/api/http.html#http_http_incomingmessage) and returns an array which will be passed as arguments to your method.
 If this option is not passed, `simple:rest` expects that the request body is a JSON array that maps to the method arguments, or a single JSON object that is passed as the only argument to the method.
+- `httpMethod`: Set the HTTP method which must be used when calling this API endpoint.
+The default is `"post"`.

 ```js
 Meteor.method("add-numbers", function (a, b) {